WICG/display-locking/README.md

 ability](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html)
 to do async operations to help with this problem.

-Creating more complex applications might also mean having a **bigger amount of things in a web page**, making the rendering costs to have all of the content to actually be part of the DOM prohibitively expensive.
+Creating more complex applications might also mean having a **larger amount of things in a web page**, making the rendering costs of having all of the content to actually be part of the DOM prohibitively expensive.

 This drives some amount of web authors to *virtualization* instead, where they actually **refrain from putting things in the DOM**,